 When submitting the trade into the scheduling software, both days that will be traded must be indicated.
-Trades must be paid back within a thirty (30) day period.
+Trades must be paid back within a ninety (90) calendar day period.

 In the case of trades, employees may work a total of 48 hours.
 After 24 hours of continuous work time, an employee will not operate emergency vehicles.